sveltejs/svelte/site/content/blog/2021-08-01-whats-new-in-svelte-august-2021.md

 ## Features & bug fixes from around svelte/*
-- Language Tools now better supports the "Workplace Trust" functionality (used in VS Code)
+- Language Tools now better support the "Workplace Trust" functionality (used in VS Code)
-- In svelte2tsk, ambient type declarations are now renamed to avoid conflicting declarations in the future.
+- In svelte2tsx, ambient type declarations are now renamed to avoid conflicting declarations in the future.
 Users are now expected to provide the ambient type definitions themselves - fixing JS output
 - Sapper released v0.29.2 which fixes regex routes, status codes when requesting a directory, and exports when a user has not provided a `base` tag ([changelog](https://github.com/sveltejs/sapper/blob/master/CHANGELOG.md))

 ---